eugene-eeo/psync/README.md

 # psync

-p2p block distribution service thing. you can choose to run a server that serves some blocks (8192-byte chunks):
+p2p block distribution service thing. you can choose to run a server that serves some blocks (2MB chunks of data):

     $ cat image.png | psync export | tee image.png.hashlist
     ba7816bf...